js0823/trashbot/README.md

 More information are here.
 https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/

-## Training Dataset
-Dataset from trashbot.
-I will be testing plastic, paper, and metal first, then expand if I have time.

 ## darknet
 - On Geforce 1060 6GB, darknet fails when using, for example, yolov3.weights with COCO dataset pretrained on dog.jpg.
 The author of darknet says "Note: if error Out of memory occurs then in .cfg-file you should increase subdivisions=16, 32 or 64".
 This works well.